-SPECIAL ECONOMIC ZONES IN AFRICA (in partnership with GIZ)
+SPECIAL ECONOMIC ZONES IN AFRICA (in partnership with Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH)

-Special economic zones (SEZs) having been widely used for decades, however there is relatively little systematic research on their performance or social, economic and environmental impact, especially in the context of Africa.
-UNCTAD’s World Investment Report 2019 presented a comprehensive analysis on the number and types of SEZs.
+Special Economic Zones (SEZs) have been widely used for decades, however there is relatively little systematic research on their performance or social, economic and environmental impact, especially in the context of Africa.
+The UNCTAD World Investment Report 2019 presented a comprehensive analysis on the number and types of SEZs.
 However, large gaps remain concerning data on their design and the benefits that they accrue to the host economy.
 Similarly, although the implementation of the African Continental Free Trade Area (AfCFTA) agreement is set to impact SEZs on the continent significantly, there is a lack of research and policy guidance on how zones can adjust to the new regulatory environment.
 In this context, UNCTAD with the support of GIZ, has developed a handbook for SEZs on the continent.
-The handbook, in addition to providing best practices and policy recommendations across a wide array of topics relevant to zones, also features case studies from a number of different zones within and outside of Africa.
+Handbook on Special Economic Zones in Africa: Towards Economic Diversification across the Continent, in addition to providing best practices and policy recommendations across a wide array of topics relevant to SEZs, also features case studies from a number of different zones within and outside of Africa.
 In addition to the dissemination of the findings of the handbook, UNCTAD and GIZ are also arranging a series of technical cooperation workshops in different parts of Africa.
 The handbook and the related technical cooperation have a particularly strong emphasis on helping SEZs adjust to the new trade and investment environment in Africa, after the full implementation of the AfCFTA.

 This session aims at discussing the aforementioned issues covered by the handbook with a wide range of stakeholders, including high-level representatives from African member States, SEZ managers, SEZ associations, United Nation bodies and specialized agencies.
 It will provide a timely opportunity for a high-level exchange on the development of SEZs on the continent, with a focus on the opportunities and challenges in the context of the implementation of the AfCFTA.